What is a Certified Scrum Product Owner®?

 |Oversized product backlog||The product backlog contains more items than the Scrum team can deliver within three to four sprints.|

-|Incorrect product Backlog||Product Owner Copies items from requirement documents without consulting the scrum team.|
+|Incorrect product Backlog||Product Owner Copies items from requirement documents without consulting the Scrum team.|

-|The weak Product Owner||The product owner does not have the ability to say NO.|
+|The weak Product Owner||The Product Owner does not have the ability to say NO.|

 |Prioritization by proxy||Other stakeholders are prioritizing the product backlog and PO is just their proxy with little power.|

-|No One is THE product owner||When there are multiple stakeholders are defining and refining the requirements, team gets confusing decisions and instructions.|
+|No One is the Product Owner||When multiple stakeholders are defining and refining the requirements, the team gets confusing decisions and instructions.|

 |“I know everything” Product Owner||The PO does not involve stakeholders or subject matter experts in the refinement process, and probably not even the Scrum team.|

-|Role Confusion||The product owner is confused about his role, tries to be both Scrum master and product owner at the same time.|
+|Role Confusion||The Product Owner is confused about his role and tries to be both Scrum Master and Product Owner at the same time.|

-|Lack of interaction||Lacks interaction with the team, mostly dependant on the tools like Jira for interaction with team.|
+|Lack of interaction||Lacks interaction with the team, mostly dependent on tools like Jira for interaction with the team.|

-|Not questioning Requirements||Inserting everything from the requirement document without questioning the value for end user.|
+|Not questioning Requirements||Inserting everything from the requirement document without questioning the value for the end-user.|

 |Not understanding the risk||Add items without a valid understanding of business risks|